9R/replicazeron/README.md

 To connect the wireing to the MCU I used 2.56mm pitch dupond wires, pin headers and a bit of bread board.

-For the switch matrix to work you will also need 30 signal dios (i.e. 1N4148).
+For the switch matrix to work you will also need 30 signal diodes (i.e. 1N4148).

 ### Fastener(s)
 In addition to the fasteners required for the DIY Azeron you will need one M3x10 screw to attach the display